Heatmap¶

 values, then click confirm.

-To view heatmap data for other pages, simply click the dropdown box below the chart:
+To view heatmap data for other pages, simply click the dropdown box as shown in the figure:

-To switch Applications, click the dropdown box.
-Guance will display the top 5 most visited page views (based on page visit frequency), then select a page as needed:
+To switch Applications, click the dropdown box, Guance will display the top 5 most popular page views for the application (based on page visit counts), then select a page as needed:

-When switching applications, if the session replay data required to generate the heatmap cannot be found, the heatmap page may not be displayed.
-You can try the following solutions:
+When switching applications, if the page cannot find session replay data used to generate the heatmap, it will be unable to display the heatmap page for you.
+You can try the following methods:

 - Check if the heatmap code snippet has been added to the RUM SDK;

-- Verify that user visits and session replay data for your application are being collected correctly;
+- Check if your application's user visits and session replay data are being collected normally;

-- Adjust the filtering conditions to expand the query time range.
+- Adjust the filtering conditions and expand the query time range.

-You can directly navigate to application management or jump to the page to check if there is any session data.
+You can go directly to the application management or jump to the details page to check if there is session data.

 Save Heatmap¶

-You can save the current heatmap page, and any applied filters will be saved as well.
-Saved pages will be added to the homepage for quick access, allowing you to share, copy links, or delete them later.
+You can save the current heatmap page, and any added filtering conditions will be saved synchronously.
+Saved pages will be added to the homepage for quick queries, and later you can perform operations like sharing, copying links, or deleting the saved pages.

-Saved pages are displayed uniformly in the heatmap list:
+Saved pages will be uniformly displayed in the heatmap list:

-Share the current heatmap as a snapshot externally, follow the same steps as for snapshots.
+Share the current heatmap as a snapshot externally, the steps are the same as for snapshots.

-Shared heatmaps can be viewed in Manage > Share Management > Shared Snapshots:
+Shared heatmaps can be viewed in Management > Share Management > Shared Snapshots:

 - Application switching is not supported;